The Middle Wall of Separation - The Enmity Contained in Ordinances Ephesians 2:14-15

 Now, Yeshua did not physically tear this wall down at the Temple.
 It would have stood there until its destruction in 70AD.
 This is spiritually speaking, for as Apostle Sha'ul states, “There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.”
 (Galatians 3:28) Messiah has made us all obtain salvation in the same manner and that is through His blood atonement.

 Now, let's examine verse 15 – Yeshua also abolished the “enmity, the law (Torah) of commandments in ordinances”.
-Notice that the Apostle Paul does not say “that which is written”.
-(Please see my teaching - That Which Is Written Or That Which Is Spoken.

-The Apostle states that there is a law (torah) of commandments in ordinances (dogma) that separates Jews from Gentiles.
+The Apostle states that there is a law (torah) of commandments in ordinances that separates Jews from Gentiles.
 That was the topic of the point he was making.
 Just like the wall was a “separator” so these “laws of ordinances (dogma)” separated the Jews from the Gentiles also.
 What was He saying?

 Well, here is a very good example of WHAT HE WAS NOT SAYING!